AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with the EdgeRoutine CLI.md

 # Work with the EdgeRoutine CLI

-Alibaba Cloud Content Delivery Network \(CDN\) provides the EdgeRoutine CLI to run custom JavaScript code on CDN nodes.
+Alibaba Cloud CDN provides the EdgeRoutine CLI to run custom JavaScript code on CDN nodes.
 This topic describes how to use the EdgeRoutine CLI to deploy JavaScript code.

 The runtime environment of the EdgeRoutine CLI must be Node.js 8.0 or later.